vvo/forkie/README.md

 - get master events: worker ready, worker started, worker stopped
 - handle graceful stops (think long running jobs)

+Forkie solves the "how do we deal with graceful stops in our node.js application?".

 See the [examples](examples/).

 # master API